igwed93/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion is a function that returns the natural square root of a number 6-is_prime_number is a funciton that tests for the primality of a number 100-is_palindrome.c is a function that checks if a string is a palindrome.
+101-wildcmp.c is a function that compares two strings